Skip to main content

 5

-Stop and Combine
+Stop and Review

 Pros

-• +Completely free
+• +Completely free -- ships with macOS

-• +No additional software needed
+• +No additional software to install

-• +Works on older macOS versions
+• +Works on older macOS versions (Catalina+)

 Cons

-• Webcam position is fixed at record time
+• Webcam position locked at record time

-3. Method 2: OBS Studio (Free, Advanced)
+3. OBS Studio (Free, Advanced)

-Setting Up a Scene with Screen + Webcam
+Setting Up Screen + Webcam in OBS

 1